ABAI is pleased to offer affiliated chapters and those interested in starting chapters its Handbook for Affiliated Chapters.

 - • Promote basic principles of good governance, due diligence, and care in the oversight and management of operations.

-- • Submit an article for Inside Behavior Analysis by April 1 of each year, to inform ABAI members of work in the field and to promote the chapter’s mission and activities.
-This article will typically be included in the summer issue.
+- • Submit an article for Inside Behavior Analysis by March 1 of each year, to inform ABAI members of work in the field and to promote the chapter’s mission and activities.

 - • Comply with the policies and guidelines defined in the handbook.